-There are almost 4 million homes in the UK that are not connected to the National Grid, so powering their boiler using traditional gas is not an option.
-So what other options are available?
+There are almost 4 million homes in the UK that are not connected to the National Grid, meaning powering their combi using gas isn’t an option.
+So, what other options are available?

 Table of contents

 A normal combi boiler is the combination of a water heater and a central heating system in the same unit.
 The water is heated via the mains, so there is no need for a separate hot water tank, as the water is heated instantly.

 They can be powered by gas, oil, electricity, and LPG.
 They provide both functions within one unit, hence the name ‘combination’ boiler.
 The main benefits of a combi boiler are:

 LPG stands for ‘Liquid petroleum Gas’ and is a natural fuel that is produced from crude oil.
 The gas turns into a liquid with very little pressure, so it can be stored and transported conveniently.

 As it is much less dense than gas, you can store a much higher amount in a small space.
 It is a popular choice for homeowners who are not connected to the National Grid, as it can be kept in a separate cylinder or tank on the property.

 An LPG combi boiler is very similar to a traditional combi boiler, as it provides hot water and central heating together in one unit.

 The difference is the way that it is powered.
 An LPG combi boiler burns LPG to produce the energy that provides heat and hot water for your home.